nitrite/nitrite-doc/java-sdk/support/exchange.md

 ---
 label: Import/Export
 icon: arrow-switch
-order: 3
+order: 2
 ---

 Nitrite provides import/export functionality via `nitrite-support` library.
 You can import/export your database to/from a file in JSON format.
 You can choose to import/export the entire database or a specific collection.

 ## Exporting Database

 To export the entire database in JSON format, you can use the `Exporter` class of `nitrite-support` library.
-You can construct an instance of `Exporter` from an `ExportOptions` instance using `Exporter.withOptions` method.
+You can construct an instance of `Exporter` from an `ExportOptions` instance using `Exporter.withOptions()` method.
 The `ExportOptions` class provides various options to configure the export process.

 ```java
 // create an exporter with export options